-How to Update Your Drivers License and Registration with the DMV
+How to Update Your Drivers License and Registration

 You may need to act quickly – some states require that you update your records within 10 days of moving.

-Scroll through the list below to find the state that you’re moving to or within in order to determine your next steps.
+Scroll through the list below to find the state that you’re moving to or within in order to determine next steps.
 For example, if you’re moving from Massachusetts to New York, or if you're moving somewhere within New York, you should click "New York" below.